-In 2017 Global Hemp Group (GHG) in joint venture with Marijuana Company of America (MCOA) launched a multi-phase commercial hemp project in northeast New Brunswick, Canada.
-This marked the return of industrial hemp to a region where it had been tried 20 years earlier but failed to take off due to lack of market opportunities at the time.
-With the initial phase complete, the Partners moved forward with Phase Two; commercial cultivation and extraction of cannabinoids.
+In 2017 Global Hemp Group (GHG) and its joint venture partner Marijuana Company of America (MCOA) launched this multi-phase commercial hemp project in northeast New Brunswick, Canada.
+This marked the return of industrial hemp in the region for the first time in 20 years.
+Earlier attempts failed to take off due to lack of market opportunities at the time.

-The final phase of the project will be the implementation of the Company’s Hemp Agro-Industrial Zone (HAIZ).
-The HAIZ focuses on the development of an industrial cluster around the hemp crop, which will ensure a market for farmers, year-round manufacturing job opportunities for the region, and a model for the Company to attract and develop additional HAIZ projects in other regions in both Canada and the United States.
+The final phase of the project, which will be initiated once the region reaches large scale hemp commercial cultivation, is the Company’s Hemp Agro-Industrial Zone (HAIZ).
+The HAIZ focuses on the development of an industrial cluster adjacent to the hemp crop, ensuring a market for farmers, year-round manufacturing job opportunities for the region, and a model for the Company to attract and develop additional HAIZ projects in other regions in both Canada and the United States.
 This strategy is expected to create a consistent revenue stream for years to come.

 Field Crop Style

 To date, all cultivation at the Company’s New Brunswick project has started from seed, in a field cropping style with over 100,000 plants per acre.
 This differs from the Company’s Oregon project that is grown in an orchard style cultivation from clones that are planted at approximately 1,250 plants per acre.
 CBD content in New Brunswick is lower (2 – 5%) as the project can only use hemp seed that is on Health Canada’s List of Approved Cultivars, which at this time does not have cultivars with 8-14% CBD content as used at the Oregon project.
 Utilizing dense cropping will increase the biomass, thereby increasing the amount of CBD produced from this style of cultivation.
 Moreover, field cropping offers better opportunities for mechanization and lower labour costs.